MohamedBakoush/WatchVideoByLink/CONTRIBUTING.md

 ## License

+By contributing to WatchVideoByLink, you agree that your contributions will be licensed under the [Apache-2.0 License](LICENSE).

 If you have a suggestion that would make WatchVideoByLink better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".

 1. Fork the Project